maxadamski/ricecooker/README.md

-## Future features
+## Future features (sorted by priority)

+- [ ] Easy-to-use CLI utility for managing and applying configurations
+- [ ] More control over module execution
+- [ ] Convenient functions for automating the boring stuff (symlinks, comparing files before copying…)
+- [ ] Each module opens a transaction, which can be audited or rolled back before committing
+- [ ] Generate nice reports
 - [ ] Abstract the distribution details (like package management)
-- [ ] Each module opens a transaction, which can be audited or rolled back before committing
-- [ ] Easy-to-use CLI utility for managing and applying configurations
-- [ ] Convenient functions for automating the boring stuff